-A guest network allows visitors to use the Internet without using your WiFi security password or with a different WiFi password.
+A guest WiFi network allows visitors to use the Internet without using your WiFi security password or with a different WiFi password.
 By default, the guest WiFi network is disabled.
 You can enable and configure the guest WiFi network for each WiFi band.
-The router simultaneously supports the 2.4 GHz band for 802.11n, 802.11g, and 802.11b devices and the 5 GHz band for 802.11ac, 802.11n, and 802.11a devices.